jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 uvicorn bridge:app --host 0.0.0.0 --port 8000
 ```

-#### 3. Robot Streaming Control
+#### 3. Streaming Control on the Robot

-The Raspberry Pi connects to the MQTT broker and waits for messages, then starts or stops the GStreamer accordingly.
+The Robot connects to the MQTT broker and waits for messages, then starts or stops the GStreamer accordingly.

 ```
 import paho.mqtt.client as mqtt